revault/practical-revault/transactions.md

 The transaction which spends the [`unvault_tx`](unvault_tx) `output[0]` by the [`M` + cosigners] path, only spendable after `X` blocks.
+The CPFP output value is adjusted depending on the actual transaction size.

 - version: 2
 - locktime: 0